FeatheredOrbit/file2video/README.md

 - `--swap-bytes-video` / `--sb:v` : Adding this flag will swap the color channels of each pixel around, changing how the color is presented.

 - `--swap-bytes-audio` / `--sb:a` : Adding this flag will swap the order of how bytes are used to create higher bitdepth formats.
-For example, a u32 would be built in this order `[byte1, byte2, byte3, byte4]`, but by adding this flag it will instead be built like this `[byte4, byte3, byte2, byte1]`.
+For example, a u32 would normally be built in this order `[byte1, byte2, byte3, byte4]`, but by adding this flag it will instead be built like this `[byte4, byte3, byte2, byte1]`.